den-UXDI/portfolio-starter-kit/README.md

 4. Don't change settings you don't understand in your hosting account.
 These will vary by hosting type, but in general, **if you don't know what it is, don't change it.**

+## Questions?

+Feel free to submit issues to this repo if you have any unanswered questions - just also slack me to notify me of them as well.